inesposes/inesposes/README.md

 ## Projects

 - [Energy analysis](https://github.com/inesposes/energy-climate-insights) – Master's final project for NTT Data, where we analyzed the correlation between energy generation and the Spanish climate, focusing on increasing renewable energy production.
+- [NYC Taxi Analysis](https://github.com/inesposes/nyc-taxi-analytics) – Analyzed a 4-year dataset of New York City taxi trips using Databricks, generating KPIs and visualizations to identify trends and operational insights.
+Completed in just two days during my student internship at NTT Data.

 ---